mmamontx/ja2-stracciatella-coop/README.md

     - Adapt for all resolutions (including the widescreens).
     - Verify correctness of the IP address stored in the corresponding field of the game init option screen - and don't let the player to the strategic map screen until it is fixed.
 - Infrastructure:
-    - Remove RakNet from source code and use it as a binary.
     - Add binary release(s).
 - For fun (remove it from the release or make it optional):
     - It seems that originally developers considered enabling jumps over the windows and left the corresponding code in place.
 Try to extend climbing with this ability.